 - Clear partnership vision and goals

 - Budget justification

-- Do the investigators have the expertise to carry out the project?
+- Investigators have demonstrated expertise to carry out the project.

 - Have at least one engaged stakeholder as an active member of the research team.